Remote learning to continue through Spring 2021

-For incidents involving a student as the accused person or responding party, please refer to the Procedures for Handling Reports of Sexual Misconduct beginning on page 15 of this Policy.
-For incidents involving staff or administrators who are the accused person or responding party, refer to the Employee Handbook.
-For incidents involving faculty who are the accused person or responding party, refer to the Faculty Handbook.
+For incidents involving a student as the Complainant person or Responding Party, please refer to the Procedures for Addressing Reports of Sexual Misconduct beginning on page 15 of this Policy.
+For incidents involving staff or administrators who are the Complainant or responding party, refer to the Employee Handbook.
+For incidents involving faculty who are the Complainant or responding party, refer to the Faculty Handbook.

-This Policy is designed to guide the College in providing a fair and equitable process for investigating and resolving allegations of Sexual Misconduct for all concerned.
-The College encourages reports of all Sexual Misconduct, regardless of who engaged in the conduct.
-Even if the College does not have jurisdiction over the Complainant or Respondent, the College will use its best efforts to provide for the safety of the Complainant and campus community.
+This Policy is designed to guide the College in providing a fair and equitable process for investigating and resolving of Sexual Misconduct for all concerned.
+The College encourages reporting of all Sexual Misconduct, regardless of who engaged in the conduct.
+Even if the College does not have jurisdiction over the Complainant or Responding Party, the College will use its best efforts to provide for the safety of the Complainant and campus community.